 Generally speaking, linguistics is the study of how languages work, where they come from, how they are used in society, how they change over time and how they are learned.
 Interested in any of these areas?
-SJU offers a selection of courses and a Linguistics Minor.
+The SJU Linguistics Program offers 2 Majors and 2 Minors.

 What Linguists Ask

 - When someone has a stroke why does it affect his or her language ability?

 - Why do I make mistakes when I’m speaking that I don’t make when I’m writing?

 - Are words like “ain’t” and phrases like “He be jammin’” ungrammatical?

 - Don’t TV and movies ruin the quality of modern English?

 - Why are some languages spoken more quickly than others?

 - Do I have to say “may I” or is “can I” okay, too?